barryvdh/laravel-snappy/readme.md

 Steps to setup wkhtmltopdf in Homestead with xvfb:

-1. apt-get install wkhtmltopdf
+1. `apt-get install wkhtmltopdf`
-2. apt-get install xvfb
+2. `apt-get install xvfb`
-3. echo -e '#!/bin/bash\nxvfb-run -a --server-args="-screen 0, 1920x1080x24" /usr/bin/wkhtmltopdf -q $*' > /usr/bin/wkhtmltopdf.sh; chmod a+x /usr/bin/wkhtmltopdf.sh; ln -s /usr/bin/wkhtmltopdf.sh /usr/local/bin/wkhtmltopdf
+3. `echo -e '#!/bin/bash\nxvfb-run -a --server-args="-screen 0, 1920x1080x24" /usr/bin/wkhtmltopdf -q $*' > /usr/bin/wkhtmltopdf.sh; chmod a+x /usr/bin/wkhtmltopdf.sh; ln -s /usr/bin/wkhtmltopdf.sh /usr/local/bin/wkhtmltopdf`
-4. Test out making a PDF file: wkhtmltopdf http://www.google.com google.pdf
+4. Test out making a PDF file: `wkhtmltopdf https://www.google.com google.pdf` (This should leave you with a PDF file of the google frontpage).

-This should now allow you to use wkhtmltopdf in Homestead without installing a complete x-server.
+You should now be able to use wkhtmltopdf/laravel-snappy in Homestead without installing a complete x-server.

 ### Lumen
 In `bootstrap/app.php` add: